rogorido/sistercities/sistercities.md

 # Graphics with ggplot2

-There are several possibilities to create graphs in R: you can use the packages provided by the standard installation of R, the package [lattice](https://cran.r-project.org/web/packages/lattice/index.html), and [ggplot2](http://ggplot2.org/), which is the system we will learn in this lesson.
+There are several ways to analyze the data we have prepared, but in this tutorial we will concentrate on their/its? graphical representation.
+As always in R, there are several possibilities to create graphs: you can use the packages provided by the standard installation of R, the package [lattice](https://cran.r-project.org/web/packages/lattice/index.html), and [ggplot2](http://ggplot2.org/), which is the system we will learn here.

+## ggplot2: Genereal aspects

 ggplot2 has many advantages:

-1. it is very powerful, but at the same time quite simple,
+1. it is very powerful, but at the same time relatively simple,
 2. it has a lot of extensions which are increasingly being developed by the community.
 They add new functions, new types of graphs, new themes and enhance the possibilities of ggplot2.
 You can find them in [this site](http://www.ggplot2-exts.org/).
-3. it also has the possibility of create maps.
+3. it also has the possibility to create maps.

-ggplot2 is based on a theoretical book dealing with a so-called *grammar of graphics* (hence the *gg* in ggplot2).
+But how does ggplot2 work?
+It is based on a theoretical book dealing with a so-called *grammar of graphics* (hence the *gg* in ggplot2).
 But, don't panic: you don't have to know anything about grammar.
 The main idea is that a plot is made up of a set of independent components that can be